RoLBester/automated-testing-software/README.md

 # Automated Testing Tool for LLM Chatbots

-> ⚠️ Concept repo only – planning and design stage, no production code pushed yet for security reasons.
+> ⚠️ Ongoing project – planning, design and development stage, no production code pushed yet for security reasons.

 This project is a small Python toolkit to **automate testing for some certain LLM-based chatbots**.